RunDisney Bib Thief Finally Caught And Detained By Police At Disneyland Half Marathon [VIDEO]

 As the sun was coming up in Disneyland and the racers were heading to the finish, a camera caught up with one runner.
 She approached the finish line where the medals were being handed out, grabbed one, and was immediately approached by police and Disney security.

-She looked a bit confused at first but Marathon Investigation has the video to show that the RunDisney bib thief has finally been caught.
+She looked a bit confused at first, but Marathon Investigation has the video to show that the RunDisney bib thief has finally been caught.

-As you can see, she was handed a medal upon crossing the finish line but that volunteer likely didn’t know the severity of the situation at hand.
+As you can see, she was handed a medal upon crossing the finish line, but that volunteer likely didn’t know the severity of the situation at hand.
 As the thief was being led away by police, the medal was taken from her by Disney security.

 Per the report from Marathon Investigation, this person has been strategically stealing bibs and doing it with a lot of knowledge of how the races are run.
 This woman apparently had the proper information needed to sign up and receive the bib while avoiding races where her picture would be taken at registration.